Reiya1013/VMCAvatarMaterialChange/BS_Shaders/Assets/lilToon/README.md

 Please refer to the [manual](https://github.com/lilxyzw/lilToon/blob/master/Assets/lilToon/MANUAL.md) for more detailed settings.

 # Usage - Update
+0. If you are updating from 1.1.8 or earlier to 1.2.0 or later, delete the lilToon folder before importing
 1. Import lilToon into Unity using one of the following methods.
     i.
 Drag and drop unitypackage to the Unity window to import it.
     ii.
 Import ```https://github.com/lilxyzw/lilToon.git?path=Assets/lilToon#master``` from UPM.
 2. Click `Assets/lilToon/Refresh Shaders` in the top menu bar.

+# Shader variations
+- lilToon : This is the normal version.
+Optimizes shaders by using the shader settings instead of the shader keywords.
+- lilToonLite : This is a lightweight version with fixed and limited features.
+It is not affected by shader settings.
+[Details](#about-lite-version)
+- lilToonMulti : This is the version that uses the local shader keyword.
+It is not affected by shader settings.
+[Details](#about-multi-version)

 # How to distribute your works that use lilToon
 I recommend right-clicking on the material and running `lilToon/Remove unused properties` so that the appearance does not change when shader settings are changed.
 It used to be necessary to include lilToonSetting, but now it is not necessary. `Shader Setting` is automatically optimized by scanning materials and animations when importing assets.